 Bloor Street defines Toronto’s character on so many levels that it can be considered an icon from a historical, cultural and community perspective.
 The street passes through several neighbourhoods of historical and multicultural significance.
-And Bloor Street forms the southern edge of the Annex, one of the city’s most beloved and diverse neighbourhoods which in and of itself, contains an awe-inspiring cross-section of Toronto’s identity.
+And Bloor Street forms the southern edge of The Annex, one of the city’s most beloved and diverse neighbourhoods which in and of itself, contains an awe-inspiring cross-section of Toronto’s identity.

 Designed by the award-winning KPMB Architects, 300 Bloor Street West will provide the Bloor Street United Church with a membership and community base empowered by the ability to leverage its assets and modernize its facilities.
-Through the combined efforts of heritage consultant ERA Architects and KPMB Architects, a design solution has been developed to showcase the church’s original architectural merits which new contemporary features such as a glazed promenade.
+Through the combined efforts of heritage consultants ERA Architects and KPMB Architects, a design solution has been developed to showcase the church’s original architectural merits with new contemporary features such as a glazed promenade.

 This approach will not only permit more flexible community uses, but when combined with the addition of a 35-storey residential tower clad in an energy-efficient curtain wall, ensures the economical viability of the overall project in the foreseeable future.